 Ellen Pope is executive director of Otsego 2000, a small non-profit dedicated to preserving the historical, cultural, agricultural, and environmental assets of the Otsego Lake region surrounding Cooperstown, New York.
 She is responsible for the overall management and direction of the organization and its programs including efforts to protect the region from shale gas extraction and other industrial threats, preserve its rich historical buildings, hamlets and landscapes, and promote local sustainability primarily through the Cooperstown Farmers’ Market and other economic development initiatives like the Film Days.
 Prior to joining Otsego 2000, she spent 17 years in transatlantic exchange and policy, five of those at the French-American Foundation in New York, and twelve at the German Marshall Fund of the United States, where she managed the Marshall Memorial Fellowship leadership program for seven years before launching the Comparative Domestic Policy program, a major initiative focused on transatlantic exchange of best practices in urban and regional policy.

 Professor Peter Rutkoff, Chair, Department of American Studies, Kenyon College.
 Peter Rutkoff chairs the Department of American Studies at Kenyon College in Ohio.
 He is the author of recent non-fiction works that examine African-American art and culture, as well as two novels, most recently Irish Eyes.
-He is a regular summer visitor to Cooperstown, which is also the setting of his book of short stores, Cooperstown Chronicles.
+He is a regular summer visitor to Cooperstown, which is also the setting of his book of short stories, Cooperstown Chronicles.